hiAndrewQuinn/shell-bling-ubuntu/README.md

 _From a brand spanking fresh new install of Ubuntu VM!_

+### (optional) Bless your efforts

+Before you begin whatever you're doing, take a deep breath, and say,

+    *Satellite from days of old, lead me to your access code.*

+### Get the bling

 ```bash
 sudo apt install -y curl   # well it can't all be in a script!
 curl https://raw.githubusercontent.com/hiAndrewQuinn/shell-bling-ubuntu/main/shell-bling-sudo.bash | sudo bash